 Minority Health Science Student Association (MHSSA) was established in 1999 to build and maintain a supportive community among diverse groups of students, faculty and administration of the Health Sciences Division at Creighton University.
-It also promotes the needs and interests of students representing different ethnic and cultural groups in the Schools of Pharmacy and Health, Nursing, Medicine, and Dentistry.
+It also promotes the needs and interests of students representing different ethnic and cultural groups in the Schools of Pharmacy and Health Professions, Nursing, Medicine, and Dentistry.

 Pharmacy and Health Professions Student Government (PHPSG) coordinates the activities of all recognized student organizations of the School.
 The PHPSG officers elected by the School of Pharmacy and Health Professions student body include the President, three Vice Presidents representing the disciplines of Occupational Therapy, Physical Therapy and Pharmacy, a Secretary and a Treasurer.
-All class presidents and elected representatives of all recognized student organizations of the School are on the PHPSG Board.
-This organization is the body which petitions the Creighton Students Union (CSU) for funds to support professional and social activities run by the various School-based student organizations and classes.
+An academic class representative and a representative of each recognized student organization of the School are on the PHPSG Board.
+This organization is the body which petitions the Creighton Students Union (CSU) for funds to support professional and social activities run by the various School-based student organizations and academic classes.

 Student Empowerment Network (SEN) was established as an official University student organization in 1999.
 This campus-wide group was initiated in the School of Pharmacy and Health Professions to focus on important disability issues and advocate for students with disabilities.
 The mission of the SEN is to empower each member with the knowledge and political savvy to promote positive change for individuals with disabilities, to increase understanding of disability issues among the Creighton University community, and to offer emotional support to those with disabilities or who are concerned with disability issues.
 The SEN reflects the Catholic and Jesuit traditions of the University by fostering an integrated vision of the world, which is achieved by addressing the right of disabled students to receive an education equal to that of their non-disabled colleagues.
-The President of the SEN is a member of the School's Special Needs and Assistance Committee.